NoahHsu/noahhsu.github.io/docs/Spring Boot/5_Steps_to_Make_Gradle_Configuration_Extreme_Clean_in_a_Multi-Module_Project.md

 }
 ```

-It can be more clear and intuitive to declare used plugin and dependencies in each project.
-Thanks to the `dependencyManagement` in the root module, we can use a simple form of declaration here in subproject.
+It can be more intuitive to declare the used plugin and dependencies in each project.
+Thanks to the `dependencyManagement` in the root module, we can use a simple form of the declaration here in the subproject.

-### Step5: Extract Related Configuration
+### Step 5: Extract Related Configuration

-Extract complex and common task config to extra file and apply wherever need it.
+Extract complex and common task config to extra files and apply them wherever needed.

 In the above file `./order/command-side/build.gradle`, the important script snippet